Afghan cuisine

-Afghan cuisine is influenced by Persian, Central Asian and South Asian cuisines due to Afghanistan's close proximity and cultural ties.
+Afghan cuisine is the set of foods and culinary styles which are associated with Afghan culture.
 The cuisine is halal and mainly based on mutton, beef and poultry with rice and Afghan bread.
 Accompanying these are common vegetables and dairy products, such as milk, yogurt, whey, and fresh and dried fruits such as apples, apricots, grapes, bananas, oranges, plums, pomegranates, sweet melons, and raisins.
 The diet of most Afghans revolves around rice-based dishes, while various forms of naan are consumed with most meals.
 Tea is generally consumed daily in large quantities, and is a major part of hospitality.
 The culinary specialties reflect the nation's ethnic and geographic diversity.
-The national dish of Afghanistan is Kabuli palaw, a rice dish cooked with raisins, carrots, nuts, and lamb or beef.
+The national dish of Afghanistan is Kabuli pulao, a rice dish cooked with raisins, carrots, nuts, and lamb or beef.